FARS Meeting Programs - 2011

 waveguide tubes, Doppler DF, phase interferometers,

-all to locate a hidden “Fox Box,” a low power transmitter.
+a hidden “Fox Box,” a low power transmitter.

 Friday March 25, 2011 - Membership Meeting

-Magnetic Loop Antennas — The Best Kept Secret
+Magnetic Loop Antennas—The Best Kept Secret

 in Amateur Radio